jeffam/local_macos_php_webdev/README.md

 - pecl/apcu
 - MariaDB, a MySQL-compatibledatabase server
 - Dnsmasq for automatic `.test` TLD that resolves to localhost
-- Mailhog for local email debugging and testing
+- Mailpit for local email debugging and testing

 ## Running the Ansible playbook